DevendraKumar-JAJ/Todo-React/README.md

 - CSS: Used for styling the app's UI.

 Getting Started 🚀
-1. Clone the repository: ''' git clone https://github.com/your-username/todo-list-app.git '''
+1. Clone the repository: `git clone https://github.com/your-username/todo-list-app.git`
-2. Install dependencies: **npm install**
+2. Install dependencies: `npm install`
-3. Start the app: **npm run dev**
+3. Start the app: `npm run dev`
-4. Open your browser and navigate to **http://localhost:5173/**
+4. Open your browser and navigate to `http://localhost:5173/`

 Contributing 🤝
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.